catdad/json-cli-toolkit/README.md

 `--equals`: Optional, used with `attr`.
 The entry will appear in the output only if the `attr` property value equals the value of this flag.

+`--in`: Optional, used with `attr`.
+The entry will appear int he output only if the `attr` property value is included in the list provided with this flag.

 `--matches`: Optional, used with `attr`.
 The entry will appear in the output only if the `attr` property value matches the regular expression defined in this flag.

 `--not`: Optional, used with any of the other flags.
 It will flip the comparison resulting from the other flags being used.